 At 16+ external candidates are asked to attend for assessment day in the Autumn Term prior to joining.
-They will sit assessments in Reading Comprehension and Non-Verbal Reasoning, and they are also interviewed.
+They will sit assessments in English, Verbal Reasoning and Non-Verbal Reasoning, and they are also interviewed.
 If successful they will be made conditional offers taking into account their predicted GCSE grades.
-The school would usually expect candidates to achieve a grade 7/A or above at GCSE or IGCSE in subjects to be studied at A Level, and at least six strong passes, the equivalent of a grade 5/B in their other subjects.
+The grades required are based on subject choice.
+These can be found on our website in the A Level subject guides.
 References from the candidate's current school or college will also be requested before an offer is made.

-2.11 International Entry
+2.10 International Entry

-- 2.11.1 International pupils are accepted into the Sixth Form under our Child Student Sponsor Licence.
-The Admissions procedure is the same as for other Sixth Form applicants with the additional requirements of: - (a) A copy of the applicant's birth certificate - (b) The applicant's latest school report - (c) A copy of the photo page of the applicants' passport as well as that of their parents - (d) Applicants will need to demonstrate their current level of spoken and written English, this will normally be done by a means of an English Language assessments and/or an online interview - 2.11.2 If a candidate is not sitting GCSE's or equivalent then further subject specific assessments may be necessary before a final decision on an offer to study is made. - 2.11.3 The fee structure and deposit arrangements for the school's international admissions are different from that of domestic applicants.
+- 2.10.1 International pupils are accepted into the Sixth Form under our Child Student Sponsor Licence.
+The Admissions procedure is the same as for other Sixth Form applicants with the additional requirements of: - (a) A copy of the applicant's birth certificate - (b) The applicant's latest school report - (c) A copy of the photo page of the applicant's passport - (d) Applicants will need to demonstrate their current level of spoken and written English, this will normally be done by a means of an English Language assessments and/or an online interview - 2.10.2 If a candidate is not sitting GCSE's or equivalent then further subject specific assessments may be necessary before a final decision on an offer to study is made. - 2.10.3 The fee structure and deposit arrangements for the school's international admissions are different from that of domestic applicants.
 For any applicant requiring a Child Student Visa there will be an Acceptance Fee of £1000.
-Full details can be found in the international admissions section of the school website or from the Admissions department. - 2.11.4 The school is not a boarding school but we can introduce international applicants at 16+ to a homestay provider who will arrange accommodation and guardianship.
+Full details can be found in the international admissions section of the school website or from the Admissions department. - 2.10.4 The school is not a boarding school but we can introduce international applicants at 16+ to a homestay provider who will arrange accommodation and guardianship.